harshsharma101/registration-form/README.md

 # registration-form
- Registration form for a website.
+ I've created a registration form for a website.
+ Technologies used:
+ 1. HTML
+ 2. CSS